Aarkan1/express-java/README.md

 fileItem.getSize();              // Returns the form data size
 ```

-Over `req.getFormQuery(NAME)` you receive the values from the input elements of an HTML-Form.
+With `req.getFormQuery(NAME)` you receive the values from the input elements of an HTML-Form.
 Example HTML-Form:
 ```html
 <form action="http://localhost/register" method="post">